Alex Verdugo Player Props: Red Sox vs. Giants

 - The pitching staff for the Giants has a collective 8.7 K/9, which ranks 16th in the league.

-- The Giants' 4.02 team ERA ranks 11th among all league pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th across all MLB pitching staffs.

-- Giants pitchers combine to surrender 108 home runs (one per game), the third-fewest in baseball.
+- Giants pitchers combine to allow 109 home runs (one per game), the third-fewest in baseball.

+- Walker (3-0 with a 2.70 ERA and 38 strikeouts in 33 1/3 innings pitched) makes the start for the Giants, his seventh of the season.

-- In his last appearance on Saturday, the right-hander threw 1 1/3 innings against the Washington Nationals, allowing six earned runs while surrendering five hits.
+- In his most recent time out on Thursday, the right-hander threw 2 2/3 scoreless innings against the Oakland Athletics while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.